chriswebb09/chriswebb09.github.io/_posts/2017-04-18-monitoring-download-progress-swift.md

 {% endhighlight %}

-This delegate specifies a method
+This delegate specifies a method:

 {% highlight swift linenos %}